skovy/css-codemod-demo/README.md

 An example CSS codemod built with [PostCSS](https://postcss.org) and a few other packages.

+Read the full blog post and tutorial for **[creating CSS codemods with PostCSS](https://www.skovy.dev/blog/css-codemods-with-postcss)**.

 ## Setup

 1. Clone the repository and change into the directory